smourier/AppSettingsStudio/README.md

 # AppSettings Studio
-A graphical interface centralized management of .NET `appsettings.json` files.
+A graphical interface for centralized management of .NET `appsettings.json` files.
 It offers a unified view to edit, validate, and apply configuration changes across multiple projects or executables—including WSL on Windows—with support for live updates.

+The point is not to *share* settings between developers, source control already does that.
+It is the opposite: each developer centralizes and manages their own personal settings and secrets for every app they work on, independently from everyone else, and without touching the official `appsettings.json` files kept in source control.

 <img width="1080" height="518" alt="AppSettings Studio" src="https://github.com/user-attachments/assets/65e7db1c-77b6-4fd3-abb6-0b34dd6e2ea6" />